Advancing Early Literacy for Children with Developmental Differences

 What We’re Learning Together

-At our first convening, parents and professionals voiced shared experiences of frustration, isolation, and hope.
+Parents and professionals voiced shared experiences of frustration, isolation, and hope.
 Many families report challenges in accessing services, navigating systems, and finding inclusive literacy opportunities for their children.
 Despite these barriers, participants emphasized that change is possible—and already underway.

 Key themes include: